 Whether or not instruction X is executed, we wish to preserve the condition codes so we can predicate additional instructions based on the same condition.
 Therefore, if instruction X is executed, it must not set condition codes.
 To make this work, we need to augment the data path (next page) with a flip-flop A, an AND gate, and two new control signals SETA and CLRA.
-SETA sets A to 1; CLRA sets A to 0.
+SETA sets A to A: CLRA sets A: CLRA sets A to A: CLRA sets A: